apache/incubator-streampark-website/docs/connector/8-redis.md

 </TabItem>
 </Tabs>

-As the code shows, StreamPark automatically loads the configuration to create a RedisSink, and the user completes the redis write operation by creating the required RedisMapper object, **additionalKey is the outermost key when hset is invalid for other write commands**.
+As the code shows, Apache StreamPark automatically loads the configuration to create a RedisSink, and the user completes the redis write operation by creating the required RedisMapper object, **additionalKey is the outermost key when hset is invalid for other write commands**.
 RedisSink.sink() write the corresponding key corresponding to the data is required to specify the expiration time, if not specified default expiration time is java Integer.MAX_VALUE (67 years).
 As shown in the code.

 ```scala